h3xp/RickDangerousUpdate/README.md

 - Install/Reinstall - this option will install the update tool fresh to the "Options" tab in EmulationStation, overwriting any existing configuration.
 - Update - this option will update your version to the most current version available.
 - Uninstall/Remove - this option will remove the tool entirely from the "Options" tab in EmulationStation..

+## Support

+Displays links to the Discord server and the Update Tool project

 # SSH Usage